 Sarah and Kristen bring the readers hope in two ways — First, gospel hope for life in and among suffering.
 Second, gospel hope for life beyond suffering.
 They have thoughtfully included biblical reflections, questions and prayers, along with space for journaling with each chapter.
 Read more in my full book review of “Hope When It Hurts.”

-I read.
-A lot.
-But I only recommend these specific books because they have transformed my walk with Christ.
+I only recommend these specific books because they have transformed my walk with Christ.
 I have not been paid or endorsed to list these books here.
-This page does contain affiliate links, though.
-Please read my affiliate disclosure statement.
+This page does contain affiliate links, but at no cost to you or the seller.
+Please read my disclosure statement.